C-41 process

 C-41 is a chromogenic color print film developing process introduced by Kodak in 1972, superseding the C-22 process.
 C-41, also known as CN-16 by Fuji, CNK-4 by Konica, and AP-70 by AGFA, is the most popular film process in use, with most, if not all photofinishing labs devoting at least one machine to this development process.

 Processed C-41 negatives, as with all color films, consist of an image formed of dye.
 Due to the long-term instability of dyes, C-41 negatives can fade or color-shift over time.
-This was a significant problem with early films; whether the newer films are archival or not is a subject of some debate.
+This was a significant problem with early films; whether newer films are archival or not is a subject of some debate.

 Film structure

 Fujicolor Superia is an example of a C-41 process film.
 This diagram illustrates the layers Fujifilm has chosen for this film.
 Note the antihalation layer.

 C-41 film consists of an acetate or polyester film base, onto which multiple emulsions are coated.
 Each layer is only sensitive to a certain color of visible light.

 In an idealized, illustrative example, there are three light-sensitive layers: one is red-sensitive, another is green-sensitive, and the top is blue-sensitive.
 Beneath the blue layer is a yellow filter, composed of dyes or colloidal silver, also known as Carey Lea Silver.
 All silver-based photographic emulsions have some sensitivity to blue light, regardless of what other colors they may be sensitized for.
 This filter layer serves to remove the blue light, which would expose the layers beneath it.
 Beneath the blue-sensitive layer and the yellow filter are the green- and red-sensitive layers.
+The yellow filter is removed in development.

 Each emulsion layer, in addition to the light-sensitive components, contains dye coupler chemicals.
 These couplers, located in the blue-, green-, and red-sensitive layers, produce yellow, magenta, and cyan dyes, respectively, when developed.
+In most C-41 films, the unexposed areas of the green-sensitive layer remain a yellow color, and the unexposed areas of the red-sensitive layer remain a reddish color.
+These residual couplers act as a mask to compensate for the magenta dye absorbing some blue light and the cyan dye absorbing some green light.
+This is what gives the film its orange tint.

 The illustrative example outlined above differs from the design of actual film, in respect to the number of layers.
 Almost all C-41 films contain multiple layers for each color-sensitive layer.
 Individual layers have different speed and contrast characteristics, allowing the film to be correctly exposed over a wider range of lighting conditions.

 In addition to multiple emulsion layers, real films have other layers that are not sensitive to light.
 In some cases, the base is first coated with an antihalation layer to minimize reflections.
 Some films are top-coated with UV-blocking layers or anti-scratch coatings.
 There also may be layers to separate different emulsions, or additional filter layers.